Who is the Top Investor In Marathon Petroleum Corporation (MPC)?

 Marathon Petroleum Corporation (MPC): Who are the competitors?

-The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 31.13% up over the past 12 months.
-Delek US Holdings Inc. (DK) is 88.17% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -19.37% from the last report on Jan 14, 2021 to stand at a total of 35.06 million short shares sold with a short interest ratio of 4.72.
+The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 87.49% up over the past 12 months.
+Delek US Holdings Inc. (DK) is 181.81% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 8.11% from the last report on Jan 28, 2021 to stand at a total of 31.28 million short shares sold with a short interest ratio of 5.39.